The gas of life and the climate

 Greenhouse growers know the effect.
 They buy CO2 and enrich the air in the greenhouses with it.
 They do it to boost plant growth and the results are astonishing.
 Plants grow much larger and stronger with more CO2.
 They also need much less fertilizer and bind more water.
 The plant matter is also a lot richer in nutrients for those eating it and regrowth is much faster.

 CO2 is the gas of life.
 Without CO2 there would be no life.
 Higher CO2 is good for plant growth, and of course, if CO2 goes too low plants would start to die and we with them.
-Most plant growth would stop at or below 150ppm.
+Most plant growth would stop at or below 150 ppm.
 And Greenhouse growers more CO2 up to a level of 1500ppm into their Greenhouses.
 This helps their plants grow.

-Pre-industrial levels of CO2 were at 280ppm.
+Pre-industrial levels of CO2 were at 280 ppm.
 This is close to the lower end and hence plant death.

 The current CO2 concentration in the air is about 400 ppm – that’s parts per million.
-To give you some sense for how little that is.
+To give you some sense of how little that is.
 It’s 0,04% of the air we breathe.
 Oxygen is about 500 times more abundant.
 The rare gas Argon is about 20 times more abundant.

 CO2 is very rare in today’s atmosphere.
 Even the higher numbers resulting from the industrial revolution are far too low.
 At least when we compare it to geological history.